duquetteman/professional-portfolio/README.md

 ## Instructions
 This is a live website.
 Go to http://patrickduquette.com to view.

 I used namecheap to register the domain.
-I also set up webmail with a custom domain.
+I also set up webmail.
 It's patrick@patrickduquette.com.
-Send me an email, or use the contact me form on the webdite.
+Send me an email, or use the contact me form on the website.
 It works great.

 ## Screenshot:
 <img src="images/screenShotHome.png" title="The team" alt="The team" width=600px>